LeafLink is great at what it does. It just doesn't do consignment.

 ShelfSpace is a managed consignment service.
 That means we don't give you tools and wish you luck.
 We do the work.

-We pull your data.
+The platform pulls your data.
 ShelfSpace connects to your POS and your Metrc account.
-We pull sell-through data, package-level inventory, transfer manifests, and contract terms.
+Sell-through data, package-level inventory, transfer manifests, and contract terms flow in.
 You don't export anything.
 You don't copy numbers into a spreadsheet.
-The data flows in and we work with it.

-We calculate settlements.
-Every settlement cycle, we run the math.
+The platform calculates settlements.
+Every settlement cycle, the math runs automatically.
 What sold, at what price, what the vendor's share is based on their contract, what credits are outstanding, what aging discounts apply.
-The output is a settlement number that's accurate to the penny — and a five-page report that shows exactly how we got there.
+The output is a settlement number that's accurate to the penny — and a five-page report that shows exactly how it got there.

-We cut the checks.
-Once you approve the settlement, we generate Check 21 compliant checks for every consignment vendor.
+The platform generates the checks; you sign and send.
+Once you approve the settlement, the platform generates Check 21 compliant checks for every consignment vendor.
 The vendor gets notified through their portal and can download and deposit the check from their phone.
 No handwritten checks.
 No trips to the bank.
-No "the check is in the mail."

-We recover credits.
-Our system continuously scans for credits you're owed — returns processed in Metrc, expirations with credit terms, co-marketing commitments, promotional dollars.
-Those credits are tracked, documented, and deducted from the next settlement.
+The platform recovers credits.
+Returns processed in Metrc, expirations with credit terms, co-marketing commitments, promotional dollars — all surfaced into monthly credit memos.
+Those credits get documented and deducted from the next settlement.
 You don't have to chase them.
-They're just there, already applied.

-We handle the vendors.
-ShelfiQ manages the day-to-day vendor communication.
-Settlement questions, credit explanations, payment confirmations, dispute responses — all handled with real data from your account.
-Your team reviews exceptions.
+ShelfiQ handles first-line vendor email.
+Settlement questions, credit explanations, payment confirmations, dispute responses — answered with real data from your account.
+Your team reviews the escalations that need a human.
 ShelfiQ handles volume.

 Who should use what